 Indy is noticeably more muscular and buffer◊ in Indiana Jones and the Temple of Doom than he is in Raiders of the Lost Ark even though it's supposed to be set a year before that movie.
 The reason behind this is because Indy would be shirtless through a lot of the movie so they had Harrison Ford work out with a personal trainer to build up his body.
 If you look at the one shirtless scene in Raiders (when he's on the ship with Marion) he looks scrawny in comparison◊.
 In Indiana Jones and the Kingdom of the Crystal Skull Indy mentions to Mutt that he almost died of typhus looking for the lost city of Akator.
 Typhus can cause dramatic weight loss.
-It's possible that between TOD and Raiders is when Indy got typhus and lost a lot of muscle mass and that's why he's skinnier in Raiders.
+It's possible that between TOD and Raiders is when Indy got typhus and bedridden for a long period of rime and lost a lot of muscle mass and that's why he's skinnier in Raiders.

 Also notice that Indy is refering to a novel that was published only in Germany which has him searching for the city, then known as El Dorado.